remor61/personal-blog/README.md

 # Personal blog: Remor Codes
-Personal blog created from scratch with the purpose of learning.
-I'll host this site once it's ready and all my subsequent projects will be posted there.
+Personal blog created from scratch with the purpose of learning the basics of web development.

 List of what I'm currently using: